Databricks CLI 101: Step-by-Step Guide to Effective CLI Usage (2025)

 Some key usages of the Databricks CLI are:

-- Listing, creating, updating, and deleting Databricks clusters
+- Listing, creating, updating, and deleting Databricks clusters.

-- Exporting, importing, and running notebooks
+- Exporting, importing, and running notebooks.

-- Managing Databricks permissions and users through commands
+- Managing Databricks permissions and users through commands.

-- Executing SQL queries directly
+- Executing SQL queries directly (via databricks queries group).

-- Browsing and downloading logs and files
+- Browsing and downloading logs and files (via databricks fs and databricks clusters logs).

-- Configuring authentications and profiles for multiple users/subscriptions
+- Configuring authentications and profiles for multiple users/subscriptions.

-- Integrating Databricks workflows with other DevOps tools via APIs
+- Integrating Databricks workflows with other DevOps tools via APIs.

 How to Install Databricks CLI?